Keeping the slow donkeys moving from the safety of the sidelines. CHUK!

 Kids walking to school

-Vegetable gardens and stone walls line the trail through many villages.
+Vegetable gardens and stone walls line the trail through the lower villages along the trail.
 Note the Donkey train coming up the path.

 Different types of prayer wheels are all along the trail.
 The important thing to remember is to turn them clockwise.